ATOMScience-org/AMPL/atomsci/ddm/examples/data_curation/README.md

     └── [ 20K]  target_data_curation.py        # Python script file
 ```

 Due to the large DB directory size (~ 22 GB), its contents are not included in DB folder.
-After downloading `MultipleSourceCurn.tar.gz`, use `tar -xzvf MutipleSourceCurn.tar.gz`, to untar/unzip the
-file.
-This will create `MultipleSourceCurn` folder.
-Please download the concerned files and place them under the
-DB folder.
-Make sure the filenames match the tags (activity_csv and/or smiles_csv and/or activity_summary) listed in the
+Please create two folders, sourceCuration and DB.
+In this tutorial, we have these folders under `MultiplesourceCurn`.Please download the concerned files from this directory and place them under the appropriate folders.
+Make sure the filenames match the tags (activity_csv and/or smiles_csv and/or activity_summary) listed in the `config_parser.ini` file.
-`config_parser.ini` file.
 ```
 Contents of `DB` folder: